In a nutshell

+It’s typically 0.25% on the total of your investments within your account (and 0.10% above £250,000), which is pretty low.
 For comparison, the biggest traditional broker, Hargreaves Lansdown, has fees starting at 0.45% (and decrease) as an account fee (of the total value of your investments).

-When you buy shares, you’ll also pay a fee for each trade (trade means buying or selling).
+And when you buy shares, you’ll also pay a fee for each trade (trade means buying or selling).
 It starts at £9.95 per trade, and reduces to £4.95 when you make trades per month (this is based on the previous month's usage).

 Investment fund fees

 This is more traditional investment funds (a group of investments packaged together), rather than exchange-traded funds (ETFs), which are grouped with shares (above).

 You’ll pay a fee to hold investment funds within your account, which is: